e-kotov/rewe-ebon-parser/README.md

 - Parse individual PDF files or entire folders containing PDF files.
 - Output parsed data as JSON.
-- Extract and output raw text from PDF files.
+- Extract and output raw text from PDF files (bascially, the output of the underlying `pdfplumber`).
 - Concurrent processing of multiple PDF files with adjustable threading.
 - Detailed logging of processing results in CSV format.